Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/actuators/types/action.rst

 ***************

 The *Action Actuator* controls animation actions, and sets the playback method.
-The *Action Actuator* is only visible when an armature is selected, because actions are stored in the armature.
+It is only visible when an armature is selected, because the actions are stored in the armature.

 .. figure:: /images/game-engine_logic_actuators_types_action_node.png
    :width: 292px